KoheiObata/koheiobata.github.io/index.md

 #### Short Biography
-I am a PhD candidate in the <a href="https://www.dm.sanken.osaka-u.ac.jp/">Sakurai & Matsubara Lab</a> at the Department of Information Science and Technology of the <a href="https://www.osaka-u.ac.jp/en/">Osaka University</a>.
+I am a Ph.D. candidate in the <a href="https://www.dm.sanken.osaka-u.ac.jp/">Sakurai & Matsubara Lab</a> at the Department of Information Science and Technology of the <a href="https://www.osaka-u.ac.jp/en/">Osaka University</a>
+with an anticipated dissertation defense in March 2026.
+My research focus is primarily time series data mining, and I have experience in developing both machine learning models and deep learning models.
+I'm currently working on anomaly detection with a diffusion model.

+I'm open for research internship roles from 2024 ~ 2025 Fall.

 #### Educations